 - Default on health education loan or scholarship obligations.
-Minimum period lasts until default has been cured or obligations have been resolved to Public Health Service’s (PHS) satisfaction.
+The minimum period lasts until default has been cured or obligations have been resolved to Public Health Service’s (PHS) satisfaction.

 - Individuals controlling a sanctioned entity.
-Minimum period is the same period as entity.
+The minimum period is the same period as entity.

 - Making false statements or misrepresentations of material fact.
 No minimum period.

 - Failure to meet statutory obligations of practitioners and providers to provide medically necessary services meeting professionally recognized standards of healthcare Peer Review Organization (PRO) findings.
-Minimum period is 1 year.
+The minimum period is 1 year.

 Effects of OIG exclusions

-Exclusions from participation in federal healthcare programs can be financially crippling for individuals and entities because they are deprived of significant earnings and can suffer fatal damage to their reputation.
+Exclusions from participation in federal healthcare programs can be financially crippling for individuals and entities because they are deprived of significant earnings and can suffer fatal damage to their reputations.

 The primary effect of OIG exclusions is that no payment will be provided for any items or services furnished, ordered, or prescribed by an excluded individual or entity.
 In addition to this, if healthcare providers arrange or contract with a person that they know or should know is excluded by OIG, providers may face severe penalties.
 An entity that bills for services rendered by an excluded provider can face CMPs of $10,000 per occurrence, triple damages for the amount claimed for each item or service, and exclusion from participating in federal healthcare programs.

 It is clear that the effects of OIG exclusions are devastating and healthcare providers need to take necessary measures to prevent any potential consequences.
 To be sure that no prospective or current employees are excluded from participation in Federal healthcare programs, providers need to check the LEIE, together with the System for Award Management (SAM) and state Medicaid exclusion lists.